the assumption of responsibility for the welfare of the world

-For translation of an unfamiliar word, place the cursor over the word.
+For translation of an unfamiliar word, place the cursor over the word; or read the English-only version.

 Metaphysicians of all sorts, I among them, have posited that freedom is essential to humanity.
 Free will, the ability to make choices for good or ill, is characteristic of consciousness, and perhaps defines it.
 Many ordinary folk will go further, believing that free will is distinctively human.
 We think of ourselves as uniquely able to exercise freedom of choice.
 And for individuals and peoples throughout the world, the idea of freedom is central not only to their aspirations but to their self-conceptions.
 Indeed, there are many peoples, like the Franks and the ไทย Dæj, whose name for themselves is synonymous with ‘free’.
 My own native culture prides itself on its love of freedom, and the notion is pervasive.
 Surely I am not the only Yankee who, as a child, justified the gratification of every small desire with the self-serving declarative, “It’s a free country.”; or if I am, then surely I had all the fun.